clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

    Restrict search to program binary paths.
 Omit this flag if you want a larger scope of search results.

 Only the base bundle is returned.
-In |CL|, bundles can contain other bundles via includes.
+Bundles can contain other bundles via includes.
 For more details, see `Bundle Definition Files`_ and its subdirectory bundles.

 Bundles that are already installed, will be marked [installed] in search results.